Marshall-vak/Mass-ban-e2/README.md

  This is a mass ban e2 made for gmod admins

 Do ban("Steamid","Time","Reason") to ban players.
 If you want to disconnect after the bans are done do disconnect(time) after your bans.
-Make sure time is above 3.
+Make sure time is 3 or higher.
 Make sure wire_expression2_concmd is set to 1 if it is not this e2 will do nothing!!!